linusghanadan/linusghanadan/README.md

 Python | [Repository](https://github.com/linusghanadan/chesapeake-bay-nutrient-pollution-python) | [Blog](https://linusghanadan.github.io/blog/2024-8-20-post/chesapeake-bay-python.html)

-Proposed statistical question on how nutrient concentrations have changed since Clean Water Act protection measures (implemented in 2010) and found appropriate data for answering the question (used over 43,000 samples from the Bay’s tidal regions).
+Proposed statistical question on possible underyling linear trend in Chespeake Bay nutrient concentrations since 2010 (when new Clean Water Act regulation was implemented for the Bay) and found appropriate data for answering the question (used over 43,000 samples from the Bay’s tidal regions).
 Constructed two Seasonal-Trend using LOESS (STL) decomposition models to conduct time series analysis of nitrogen and phosphorus concentrations (selected length of seasons based on autocorrelation).
 For each pollutant, visualized model parameters comparatively.
-In addition, ran regressions to determine the proportion of variation attributable to seasonality and the 95% confidence interval for change in trend component over the 10-year period.
+In addition, ran regressions to determine the proportion of variation attributable to seasonality and the 95% confidence interval for 10-year linear trend component.

 ## Master's Capstone Project

-**Improving a Workflow for Carbon Accounting and Sustainability Analysis**
+**Improving GHG Data Analysis Workflow for an Outdoor Apparel Company**

 R | [GitHub Page](https://github.com/carbonSOCKprint) | [Blog](https://linusghanadan.github.io/blog/2024-6-20-post/)